-The Children Act (1989) makes it a legal requirement that teachers should be aware of the signs that may indicate child abuse.
+The Children Act (1989) makes it a legal requirement that teachers should be aware of the signs that may indicate child abuse, meglect or exploitation.
 If signs are observed, staff are required to follow a specific procedure, as set out below.
 Failure to do so may result in legal action.